-Centennial Drama Performance: Our amazing students, under the direction of Ms. Olson, are preparing for their upcoming rendition of the musical Tut,Tut!
-Performances are schedule for April 27th and 28th at the Bethel High School Auditorium beginning at 7:00pm.
+Centennial Drama Performance: Our amazing students, under the direction of Ms. Olson, are preparing for their upcoming rendition of the musical The Grunch!
+Performances are schedulde for April 25th and 26th at the Bethel High School Auditorium beginning at 7:00pm.
 Donations are encouraged at the door.

-Looping K-1: I would like to take the opportunity to communicate that Centennial has embraced looping as a portion of our classroom design in grades K-1 beginning the 2017-2018 school year (this will impact next years kinder students).
+Looping K-1: I would like to take the opportunity to communicate that Centennial has embraced looping as a portion of our classroom design in grades K-1.
 Looping is an educational practice in which a single class of students remain with their teacher for two years.
 The students and the teacher remain together as the class is promoted.
 At the end of the second year in the rotation, the students move on to a new group of teachers while the looping teacher returns to the lower grade level to receive a new group of students.

 The benefits of teacher specialization include personalized attention from multiple teachers, rather than just one.
 Specialization allows our teachers to focus their attention on a narrower range of content, which lends itself to a deeper level of instruction.
 Schools who have implemented this model have seen an increase in student achievement school wide.

-Based on the strong results we have seen as a school, next year, we are moving forward with the plan to include second grade in our subject specialization model.
+Based on the strong results we have seen as a school, we have included second grade in our subject specialization model.
 Your student will have two teachers who specialize in targeted content.
 Each student will rotate between two teachers during specified instructional blocks.
 Students will continue to have specialist time as they have had in the past (PE, Library, Music, Art).